SpocWiki/_public/schema.org/type/is_a_/action/play_action.md

 Tag Instances like this:
 #is_/a_/play_action

-The act of playing/exercising/training/performing for enjoyment, leisure, recreation, competition or exercise.<br/><br/>
+The act of playing/exercising/training/performing for enjoyment, leisure, recreation, competition or exercise.

-Related actions:<br/><br/>
+Related actions:

 <ul>
 <li><a class="localLink" href="/ListenAction">ListenAction</a>: Unlike ListenAction (which is under ConsumeAction), PlayAction refers to performing for an audience or at an event, rather than consuming music.</li>
 <li><a class="localLink" href="/WatchAction">WatchAction</a>: Unlike WatchAction (which is under ConsumeAction), PlayAction refers to showing/displaying for an audience or at an event, rather than consuming visual content.</li>